dongorias/dongorias/README.md

 </div>

-🔭 I'm currently working on crafting sleek and efficient mobile applications using Flutter, pushing the boundaries of user experience.
+🔭 I'm currently working on crafting sleek and efficient mobile applications using Flutter, Flutter, Jetpack Compose, Java, Kotlin and SwiftUI, pushing the boundaries of user experience.

-🌱 Constantly learning and exploring Flutter's latest features.
+🌱 Constantly learning and exploring Flutter, Jetpack Compose, Java, Kotlin or SwiftUI latest features.

-👯 Open to collaboration on exciting Flutter projects.
+👯 Open to collaboration on exciting Flutter, Jetpack Compose, Java, Kotlin or SwiftUI projects.

-🤔 Seeking help with app performance and animations.
+🤔 Seeking help with application performance issues, code optimization, and software architecture.

-💬 Ask me about Flutter, UI/UX, or Dart.
+💬 Ask me about Flutter, Jetpack Compose, Java, Kotlin or SwiftUI .

-😄 Pronouns: He/Him

 Happy coding! 👨🏾‍💻